eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 Demonstrate Discovery Server execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-So far, there is not probe that this example and the standard talker-listener example run differently.
+So far, there is not proof that this example and the standard talker-listener example run differently.
 For this purpose, run another node that is not connected to our Discovery Server.
 Just run a new listener (listening in ``/chatter`` topic by default) in a new terminal and check that it is not connected to the talker already running.